 Where To Start With A Bathroom Design

 I always like to zero in on one major element in a room first.
 It gives me a good starting point and anchors my design, instead of picking out 10 different items I like all at once and then trying to get them to fit together. (p.s.
 I’m working on a post about my design process, a lot of you have asked!
 So stay tuned for that!)

 Now, I pinned this hexagon clip floor tile, also from Clé Tile, right around when we first bought the house.
 Wasn’t sure if or when I’d use it but I just loved it so much.
-Once I fell in love with the green zellige for the shower and half wall, I circled back to this one and loved how it contrasted with the bold color.
+Once I fell in love with the idea of a green bathroom and that green bathroom tile for the shower and half wall, I circled back to this one and loved how it contrasted with the bold color.
 The tiles were the first thing we picked for the room and everything else was centered around them.

 After that, I sourced the vanity which I wanted to be wood and relatively simple, but still functional for storage.
 This one was perfect, though we ended up cutting down the legs to account for our low ceilings and our vessel sinks.
 Speaking of sinks….
 THESE SINKS!
 They’re the bowl basin sink by Nood Co. and they’re a blush pink concrete!!
 It’s always fun to take something that is often just a standard element in a room and make it a statement and these did just that!
 I told Jeff that I’m probably going to rip them off the marble and take them with us whenever we move someday. 😉